Essential dimension and pro-finite group schemes: Continuous and fce dimensions

-\begin{proposition} Grothendieck's section conjecture implies the dimensional section conjecture. \begin{proof} If Grothendieck's section conjecture is true and $X$ is a smooth, proper, geometrically connected hyperbolic curve over a field $k$ finitely generated over $\Q$, then $\Pi_{X/k}(L)=X(L)$ for every $L$ finitely generated over $\Q$, hence $\fed_{k}\Pi_{X/k}=\fed_{k} X=1$.
+One can read \autoref{fcedzp1} as saying that the "dimensional analogue" of the section conjecture holds for tori: if $D$ is a torus, then $\fced \Pi_{D/k}=\dim D$, just as the section conjecture predicts $\fced\Pi_{X/k}=\dim X$ if $X$ is a smooth, hyperbolic curve over a field finitely generated over $\Q$.
+However, for tori the dimensional statement holds over any field $k$: arithmetic plays no role, we just use Kummer theory and Hilbert's theorem 90.

-Let now $X$ be as above, but we drop the properness assumption.
-Then the fact that $\fced\Pi_{X/k}=1$ follows from the description of Grothendieck's section conjecture for affine curves given in \cite[\S 8]{br18b}.
-Let us recall it briefly.